alecclewis/Botany-563-final/notebook-log.md

 Aligned Data with ClustalW:

-My journal had already aligned the data using ClustalW 1.5.
+My journal had already aligned the data using ClustalW 1.5 in the original report.

 Instructions:
 Before proceeding, ensure that you are in the appropriate directory containing the files you wish to align.
 Open the terminal and execute the ClustalW program.
 Upon launching, choose option 1 to input the sequence data, specifically the file named COII.txt.
 Next, select option 2 to initiate a multiple sequence alignment for the provided data.
 Opt for choice 1 to perform a comprehensive multiple alignment, prioritizing accuracy over speed.
 Assign a name for the resulting output file, such as COII_aligned_clustalw.txt.
 It's worth noting that the output will be generated in Phylip format.
 You can locate the aligned output data within the data_clean folder of the Botany-563-Final directory.